fifth-postulate/group-theory-with-gap/manuscript/Burnside.md

 1. Generalize necklaces to {$$}m{/$$} colors and {$$}n{/$$} beads and show that the rotation relation is an equivalence relation.
 2. Check the table of fixed necklaces.
+3. Use GAP to check determine the number of necklaces.